MarioSomodi/Flight-Tracker/README.md

 # Flight Tracker
-Windows app that let's you track current flight's and their location (Windows Forms .NET Framework 4.7.2).
+Windows app that let's you track current flights and their locations (Windows Forms .NET Framework 4.7.2).
-Firstly you gotta choose what countries flight's you want to gather then when you have selected the countries the flight will be gathered and the app will show them on the map.
+Firstly you gotta choose what countries flights you want to gather then when you have selected the countries the flights will be gathered and the app will show them on the map.
 ## Things I learned
 * Working with Windows forms.